GMAT or GRE for MBA Admissions: What You Need to Know

 @stacyblackmanconsulting Are the GRE and GMAT accepted equally?
 StacyBlackman.com #sbcyourfuture #mba #mbaadmissions #gmat #gre ? original sound – Stacy Blackman Consulting

-Q: Which MBA applicants should favor the GMAT over the GRE?
+Q: Which MBA applicants should favor the GMAT?

 We recommend trying the GMAT first if you come from a traditional or over-represented career path/ demographic.
 The GRE is accepted but can be perceived as easier quantitatively than the GMAT.
 If you score high enough on the GMAT as a traditional industry applicant, that should be your plan A.